MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 Can my I use my video system to stream a video to my local LAN?

-Any Tandberg or Polycom H.323 group conferencing system has the ability to multicast into the local LAN.
-However, the LAN hardware must be capable of passing this type of traffic.
-The stream will not be available outside the LAN.
-OET offers best effort support for such events.
+Some Cisco and Polycom H.323 group conferencing systems have the ability to multicast into the local LAN.
+However, the LAN infrastructure must be capable of passing this type of traffic.
+The stream will not be available outside the LAN, or in some cases, campus.
+MN.IT SERVICES offers best effort support for such events.
 One hint is to be sure the hop-count is set above 1 (try 3 or 4, but do not exceed 8.
-The lower it's set the better.).
+The lower it's set the better).
+In most systems, access to its web management page is required to initiate and sometimes view the multicast.
+This feature is being phased out due to low demand.

 What is the call rate?

-The call rate is the bandwidth used for transmission and reception of both audio and video streams during a video call.
+The call rate is the bandwidth used for transmission and reception of both audio, video and content streams during a video call.
 The maximum rate is determined by your location's connection to the MNET core and the nature of your conference.
-Normally, 384kbps provides a quality picture for a typical "talking head" conference.
-If your conference contains a lot of motion (showing a movie, for example) or requires clear transmission of fine detail (e.g., American Sign Language translation), call rates of 768kbps are recommended.
+Normally, 512kbps provides a quality picture for a typical "talking head" conference.
+Starting in 2015, most conferences will be run at 768Kbps.
+If your conference contains a lot of motion (showing ASL, for example) or requires clear transmission of fine detail (e.g., American Sign Language translation), call rates of 768kbps or higher are recommended.

 What call rates can I use?